 Like any other strategy, multi-branding has its own advantages and downsides.
 Let’s start with the pros:

-- Better visibility.
 When your company is introduced in several market segments and targets different audiences, people are likely to see your name more often.
+And on top of more frequent public appearances, you’ll get a wider reach in general – more people will be able to explore your brands.
 As a result, you increase your brand awareness and sales.

-- Benefit from previously gained success.
-If your previous product is in demand and gained popularity among your target audience, your new brands and products can feed with the success you’ve already achieved in the same or related market segment.
+If your previous product is in demand and gains some traction within your target audience, your new brands and products can feed with the success you’ve already achieved in the same or related market segment.
 Newly launched products from an already existing company are likely to be more visible to customers rather than a product introduced under an unknown name.

-- Additional options for customers.
 Modern clients want to have more options and choices within a single market.
 When introducing new brands you give your customers an opportunity to switch between your products rather than leaving you for a different company.
+A good practice is also to smartly integrate your brands with each other so that when one product is bought, another one of your products can be bought as well as a supplement.

 How to Manage Multiple Brands to Succeed?